Rooney Massara: Personal life

 Massara was educated at St Paul's School (London) and the University of London.
 He is married with three children & three grandchildren.
 He appeared in a short "cameo" role in the Beatles film "A Hard Day's Night (film)" – he was the sculler in the water in the scene where Ringo Starr was walking along the towpath at Kew – very short clip – "come in no. 7 your time is up".
 His business career started at British Motor Corporation in 1966 moving to British Leyland HQ Berkeley Square, London, in 1968 and then with British Leyland International.
 He was Export Manager Dunlop Sports Company (Dunlop Slazenger) 1977–1981.
 Marketing Manager Citroen Cars UK 1981–1984.
 Director JCB Sales (J C Bamford) 1984–1995.
 Joined JCB as Marketing Director and then ran their Middle East Africa operations and from 1992 to 1994 their Asia Pacific operation based in Singapore.
 Director & General Manager Stramit International 1994–1998.

-In 1999, with his wife Pat, he bought Beech Farm Cottages, a Holiday Cottage complex. in Wrelton North Yorkshire, before retiring in 2017.
+In 1999, with his wife Pat, he bought Beech Farm Cottages, a Holiday Cottage complex. in Wrelton North Yorkshire.
+They won the Yorkshire Tourist Board’s Holiday Cottage of the Year Award two years running before retiring in 2017.